DataDog/hiring-engineers/answers.md

 > 1.4 Change your check's collection interval so that it only submits the metric once every 45 seconds.

-Tweaking the minimum collection interval of a custom check was as simple as modifying the `.yaml` configuration file already created in the task above:
+Tweaking the minimum collection interval of a custom check was as simple as modifying the `.yaml` configuration file already created in the task above.

 Revised contents of `/etc/datadog-agent/conf.d/custom_test_check.yaml`:
 ```yaml